0x7df/0x7df.github.io/content/combinations-and-permutations.md

 [![abstract-balls-blue-200](https://0x7df.files.wordpress.com/2015/02/abstract-balls-blue-200.png)](https://0x7df.files.wordpress.com/2015/02/abstract-balls-blue-200.png)I
-recently had to explain the formulae for calculating the number of combinations and permutations, when selecting $ r $$ items out of a pool of $ n$.
+recently had to explain the formulae for calculating the number of combinations and permutations, when selecting $r$ items out of a pool of $n$.
 In case you're ever in the same boat, here's a refresher.
 There are four scenarios:

 <table>